Last Updated on 13th October 2022 by Sophie Nadeau

 One of the coolest things about the lesser-known districts of Paris is that there are little micro-arrondissements of the city which are collectively known as the ‘villages of Paris‘.
 These little pockets of calm are like small villages in the heart of the city.

-One of the best to visit in the 14th arrondissement of Paris is that of rue des Thermopyles, which can be found close to Pernety métro station (on line 13).
+One of the best places to visit in the 14th arrondissement of Paris is that of rue des Thermopyles, which can be found close to Pernety métro station (on line 13).
 Rue des Thermopyles is 280 metres in length and stretches between 32, rue Didot and 87, rue Raymond-Losserand.

 Today, the street is a rarity in Paris on account that it’s paved with large cobblestones (as opposed to the smaller hand-sized variety found in locations such as Montmartre).
 The street also features buildings which are two and three storeys as opposed to the typical Parisian six and seven floors.